Kdecherf/blog.kdecherf.com/content/blog/2022-03-14-wallabag-vs-the-web-in-2022-the-poors-man-solution/index.markdown

 They both save the content of the page locally and do it well; but WebScrapBook has a feature that attracted my attention: the support of a backend to store the saved content remotely.
-I found a working backend implementation in Python, available [here][:pywebscrapbook].
+I found a [working backend implementation in Python][:pywebscrapbook].

 A few hours later I had a very limited but working WebScrapBook backend API support in wallabag.
 It basically relies on the import mechanism and